-Eleven years ago he turned professional.
-Within no time, Adidas and TaylorMade asked him for their advertisement.
-Companies also supported Jason Day to become a part of various PGA events.
-During first events of his career after turning professional, he won $ 160,000.
-Though Jason was not a competent player for his first PGA Tour but was drafted for Nationwide Tour.
-At a later he conquers his first title on Legend Financial Group Classed, finished up at the fifth place for prize money and enough for him to boost up his earning significantly.
+During the first events of his career after turning professional, he won $160,000.
+Though Jason was not a competent player for 2007 PGA Tour but was drafted for Nationwide Tour.
+Jason conquers his first title on Legend Financial Group Classed, finished up at the 5th place for prize money and enough for him to boost up his earning significantly.

 Jason Day Earnings 2023: